giellalt/lang-tkl/src-fst-morphology-stems-nouns.lexc.md

 - uta locnoun " The islets on the far" ;
 - fafo locnoun " Outside, out of" ;
-- fale locnoun "Communal settlement," ;
+- falē locnoun "Communal settlement," ;
 - gāuta locnoun " 1.
 Shore, land, (from" ;

 - Todo: Check these: